Oil workers taken off North Sea platform after power loss

 The platform has 114 personnel on-board.

-The firm said there are no concerns for the safety of those on-board and work is continuing to fix the issue.
+The firm said there are no concerns for the safety of those on-board and work is ongoing to fix the issue.
+The cause of the power loss is not yet known.

+It occurred at about 22:00 on Saturday during a planned production shutdown.

-It has set up a dedicated team to handle any calls from family members.
+Total has set up a dedicated team to handle any calls from family members.
 The number to call is 01224 455 199.

 Culzean was discovered in 2008 when it was described as the largest gas find in a decade.